Basement finish permits in City of Seattle: fees, timeline & requirements (2026)

 How to apply

 - 1. Confirm your parcel's zoning & overlays.
-Run an address lookup on the main permits page — we'll pull your specific lot polygon, zoning, setbacks, and any shoreline/ECA/historic overlays.
+Run an address lookup for your City of Seattle basement finish — we'll pull your specific lot polygon, zoning, setbacks, and any shoreline/ECA/historic overlays.

 - 2. Assemble submittals (5).